christopher-demarco/hello-serverless/README.md

 Encrypt](https://letsencrypt.org) is recommended instead.

 You will need to create a wildcard cert for `*.custom.domain` using Let's Encrypt or a SSL provider of your choice.
+You may want to test with a fake/staging certificate before committing to a production-grade cert, to prevent incurring cost or running afoul of service limits.
+Caveat emptor!

 Upload the certificate to AWS ACM.
+Development and CICD workflows will re-use this certificate for all deployments.

 The ACM certificate identifier is read from the `TF_VAR_cert` env var--set by hand in development, and via a [GitHub